stefonarch/LXQt-Wayland-files/README.md

   * Battery (works also in tray)
   * Network (works also in tray)
   * Volume, Brightness
+* Tray/Notification area (swaybar, only show if at least one app uses it)

 #### Things missing or half working

+* Window focus change on clicks from other apps (links)
 * Desktop effects
 * Multiple desktops (in next version 0.6)
 * Window rules (no title bar for runner and desktop for example)
 * autostart has some issues not starting all
-* Featherpad not starting when clicking text files in PCmanFm-qt
+* Featherpad and Gimp not starting when clicking associated files in PCmanFm-qt
 * yatbwf and waybar not hiding in fullscreen
+* window activations from notifications
+* some general icons in taskbar (telegram, keepassxc)
+* no keybord layout switching without restart

 #### Application replacements: